akavalar/SSAS-on-a-shoestring/README.md

     import Microsoft.AnalysisServices.AdomdClient as ADOMD
 ```

-2. Create a random folder, extract the item.data (or item1.data) file from the .xlsx file, append .abf to its name, then start the Command Prompt and determine what PID it was assigned by Windows.
+Step 2: Create a random folder, extract the item.data (or item1.data) file from the .xlsx file, append .abf to its name, then start the Command Prompt and determine what PID it was assigned by Windows.
 Then create the msmdsrv.ini settings file and save it in the random folder created.
 Finally, start the AS engine, connect to it using AMO.NET and finally restore the backup into it.
 ```
 def restorePowerPivot(excelName, pathTarget, port):
     #create random folder